dburian/transformer_document_embedding/notes/document_embedding.md

   numbers*.
 - Our focus is on *continuous pieces of text* rather than unconnected sentences.

+## Definition of good document embedding

 ### The 'how'

+How the embedding is computed.
+We look into how the model should work and compare it against other models.

+Models to consider:

+- SBERT
+- Longformer
+- PV
+- SDR
+- SMASH-RNN
+- SMITH
+- CDLM
+- SPECTER
+- HANs with RNN/Bert

 #### The embedding should capture the whole document